-Infectious Agents or Pathogens
+Infectious Agents (Pathogens)

-Infectious agents or pathogens are the microorganisms or "germs"-bacteria, viruses, fungi, and protozoa-that can cause disease or illness in its host.
+Infectious agents are the microorganisms or "germs"-bacteria, viruses, fungi, and protozoa-that can cause disease or illness in their hosts.
 Some microorganisms are pathogens, a word derived from the Greek, meaning "that which produces suffering."
 Although microorganisms are common in the environment, most are not harmful to people.